killer400033/Arduino-Projects/README.md

 Platform: Atmega328p/Atmega168p

 This was a super simple soldering iron station station I made, with one Arduino to control the PWM output, and another to control a display.
 I made it by opening a 24V Power supply and hijacking the switching MOSFETs gate signal, and driving it with the Arduino instead.
-I implemented a super simple control loop that sort of resembles a PI loop but not really.
+I implemented a super simple control loop that sort of resembles a PI loop but isn't really one.

 ## TV Surround Sound Control